ModelEarth/data-pipeline/timelines/observable/README.md

 	yarn deploy

-THE BIG QUESTION - How do we deploy the files?
+THE BIG QUESTION - How do we deploy the files to GitHub Pages?

 How do we toggle deploy between self-hosting and deploying to Observable?

-If you are hosting on GitHub, turn on Github Pages.

 How do we run either of the following?
 These are at the bottom here: https://model.earth/observable/